vacary/docker/doc/source/images.rst

 Developers and more advanced users may be interested in the following
 images:

-* ``dev``: Provides the latest development version of FEniCS.
-It is for users looking for the latest features.

 * ``dev-env``: Provides a development environment in which a user can compile FEniCS easily.
 It provides the necessary dependencies for